open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 You can find a very detailed installation guide from NVIDIA [official website](https://developer.nvidia.com/jetpack-sdk-50dp).

 Here we choose [JetPack 4.6.1](https://developer.nvidia.com/jetpack-sdk-461) as our best practice on setup Jetson platforms.
+MMDeploy has been tested on JetPack 4.6 rev3 and above and TensorRT 8.0.1.6 and above.
+Earlier JetPack versions has incompatibilities with TensorRT 7.x

 ### Conda